 logo Click here for the Department of Medicine Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

-Environmental Toxicology Group Photo
+Environmental Health Sciences Group Photo

-Graduate Programs in Environmental Toxicology
+Graduate Program in Environmental Health Sciences

-Toxicology involves the scientific study of the entry, distribution, biotransformation and mechanism of the action of chemical agents that are harmful to the body.
+Environmental Toxicology involves the scientific study of the entry, distribution, biotransformation and mechanism of the action of chemical agents that are harmful to the body.
 The graduate program interprets environmental toxicology as the study of the effects and mechanisms of action of hazardous chemicals in food, air, water and soil in the home, the workplace and the community.
-It also considers experimentally and theoretically such diverse research problems as:
+It considers experimentally and theoretically such diverse research problems as:

 • New scientific approaches to toxicological evaluation of environmental chemicals such as air and water pollutants, food additives, industrial wastes and agricultural adjuvants at the molecular, cellular and organism levels;